Justin-Tan/high-fidelity-generative-compression/README.md

 ```
 python3 train.py --model_type compression_gan --regime low --n_steps 1e6 --warmstart --ckpt path/to/base/checkpoint
 ```
-* Training after the warmstart for 2e5 steps using a batch size of 16 was sufficient to get reasonable results at sub-0.2 `bpp` per image, on average using the default config.
+* Training after the warmstart for 2e5 steps using a batch size of 16 was sufficient to get reasonable results at sub-0.2 `bpp` per image, on average, using the default config in the `low` regime.
+You can change regimes to `med` or `high` to tradeoff perceptual quality for increased bitrate.

-* If you get out-of-memory errors, try:
+* If you get out-of-memory errors, try, in decreasing order of priority:
-    * Reducing the number of residual blocks in the generator (default 7, the original paper used 9).
     * Decreasing the batch size (default 16).
+    * Decreasing the number of channels of the latent representation (`latent_channels`, default 220).
+You may be able to reduce this quite aggressively as the network is highly overparameterized.
+Many values of the latent representation are near-deterministic.
+    * Reducing the number of residual blocks in the generator (`n_residual_blocks`, default 7, the original paper used 9).
-    * Training on smaller crops (default `256 x 256`).
+    * Training on smaller crops (`crop_size`, default `256 x 256`).

 * Logs for each experiment are automatically created and periodically saved under `experiments/` with the appropriate name/timestamp.
 A subset of metrics can be visualized via `tensorboard`:

 ```